elm-janitor/manifesto/README.md

 [Elm Bug Fixes](https://docs.google.com/spreadsheets/d/12Jz3CI4CFomF6aS0blMeQIzDpAh2PiqgxlxkJhn7mOg/edit?usp=sharing).

 There is a column in the sheet to mark some PRs as "Controversial", which might happen if Evan has commented that a particular solution may be undesirable.
+This flag is used to mark things that are too controversial to merge.

 Anything at levels 1-4 is acceptable for fixing as part of this maintenance work.
 Level 1 is regarded as low priority.